 As neutral cultures expand, religion contracts.

 Faith becomes incidental to life.
-To insist that religion defines life is
+To insist that religion defines life

-dread confrontation with a general culture
+including bishops.
+They dread confrontation with a general culture

 hostile to their nominal beliefs, so they keep quiet, and since silence

 faith no longer has a place in our general culture, and to fly one's

 Catholic flag too boldly is considered to be in bad taste.
 It can

 invite ridicule, even hatred.

 So much for our secular exile.